Affine Grassmannians and Geometric Satake Equivalences: Satake categories

 is a tensor functor compatible with the fiber functors $\om_\oeta\simeq \om_{\os}\circ \bar{\Psi}_\fraka$. \\ \S 3 in [\emph{loc. cit.}] carries over literally: In Theorem-Definition 3.1 of [\emph{loc. cit}] one may replace $\bbA^1_k$ by any smooth curve $X$.
-This implies that $\bar{\Psi}_\fraka\colon (\Sat_{G,\oeta},\star)\to (\Sat_{\fraka,\os},\star)$ is a central functor, and Proposition 3.2 of [\emph{loc. cit.}] holds.
-Now as in [\emph{loc. cit.}], we apply Lemma 3.3 of [\emph{loc. cit.}] to deduce Corollary 3.5 of [\emph{loc. cit.}].
-In particular, $\Sat_{\fraka,\os}$ is a neutral Tannakian category.
+This implies that $\bar{\Psi}_\fraka\colon (\Sat_{G,\oeta},\star)\to (\Sat_{\fraka,\os},\star)$ is a central functor (Proposition 3.2 of [\emph{loc. cit.}]): properties (1)-(4) of a central functor in [\emph{loc. cit.}] can be checked the same way because the monodromy of all nearby cycles involved is trivial as above (cf. part a)) and hence can be expressed via intermediate extensions.
+Now applying Lemma 3.3 of [\emph{loc. cit.}], it follows that $\om_{\os}$ is a fiber functor (Corollary 3.5 of [\emph{loc. cit.}]).
+Note that $\om_\oeta\simeq \om_{\os}\circ \bar{\Psi}_\fraka$ follows by proper base change.
+We deduce that $\Sat_{\fraka,\os}$ is a neutral Tannakian category.
 The uniqueness of the Tannakian structure follows from the uniqueness of the symmetric monoidal structure for $\om_\oeta$, cf. the discussion above \eqref{fiberfun1}.
-This proves b). \\ c) There is a up to natural isomorphism commutative diagram of functors of abelian tensor categories
+This proves b). \\ c) There is up to natural isomorphism a commutative diagram of functors of abelian tensor categories